r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ![msf-auxiliarys](http://i.cubeupload.com/TSfW5w.png)
 The **OptBool.new()** method accepts bollean values (1 or 0 - true or false)<br />
 This method adds advanced options that the user can specify before running the module.<br />

+<br /><br />

+    HINT: Funtions in ruby start with def (definition) follow by the body of the method (funtion logic) and it closes the funtion using the end statement (It tells Ruby that we’re done defining the method)

+     def hi
+       puts "Hello World!"
+     end

 <br /><br /><br />